-It is noted that the CEO has a balance with respect to the annual bonus that was given with respect to the past year, and which has not yet been paid, due to the distribution requirements set forth in the provisions of the compensation circular and of the compensation policy, for which a provision was made in the company's books, in the full amount, in the year when it was granted22.
+It is noted that the CEO has a balance with respect to the annual bonus that was given with respect to the past year, and which has not yet been paid, due to the distribution requirements set forth in the provisions of the compensation circular and of the compensation policy, for which a provision was made in the Company's books, in the full amount, in the year when it was granted22.

 The CEO will remain entitled to receive an adjustment bonus in accordance with the provisions of his previous employment agreement, in his position as Executive VP, in which it was determined that he will be entitled to 6 months' employment without social benefits and fringe benefits.
-In accordance with the CEO's current salary, a supplementation in the amount of approximately NIS 624 thousand is required with respect to the adjustment bonus.
-This provision will be performed in the company's books, subject to the compensation limit23.
+At this stage, in accordance with the CEO's current salary, the provision with respect to the adjustment bonus was updated.
+This provision was performed in the Company's books subject to the compensation limit23.